 10. Insufficient Impulse Control

-Children and adults with ASD generally lack the skills to control their impulses.
-People with autism often act on their wants and desires without thinking things through first.
-They aren’t able to stop themselves from giving in to their impulses.
-Autistic youth may go against their parent’s or caregiver’s instructions and act how they wish.
-People with autism may grab items they like at stores.
-They might disrupt a conversation to speak or have an angry tantrum.
-They could leave an assigned work or school task to do what they like.
-Many individuals with ASD dislike sharing and take objects back immediately.
-Poor impulse control is one of the autism symptoms that ABA therapy works on.
+Autistic youth may go against their parents or caregiver’s instructions and act how they wish.
+For example, they may grab items they like at stores, they might disrupt a conversation to speak, they could leave an assigned work or school task to do what they like.
+Many children with ASD dislike sharing and take objects back immediately.
+Poor impulse control is definitely one of the autism symptoms that need to be addressed with an intervention.